dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 When using the Helix SDK and targeting real devices:
 - You have to ideally supply a non-signed app bundle - the app will be signed for you on the Helix machine where your job gets executed
 - Only the basic set of app permissions are supported at the moment and we cannot re-sign an app that was already signed with a different set of permissions
-- Bundle id has to start with `net.dot.` since we only support those application IDs at the moment
+- App bundle identifier has to start with `net.dot.` since we only support those application IDs at the moment

 ### Android .apk payloads